 Probably the biggest letdown that this crossbow has is the trigger system.
 Often times it feels too sensitive and too close when cocked.
 That being said, the shooter has to practice extensively with it in order to get used to it.
 This way the shooter avoids accidents and mishaps on hunting trips.

-2. Barnett Recruit Compound Crossbow package - Lightweight and Fast
+2. Barnett Recruit Compound Crossbow package - Best Lightweight and Fast

 Barnett it a company with a long standing reputation when it comes to crossbows and hunting equipment.
 The thing that made them stand out is the fact that they adapt their products to suit the hunters needs.
 This is what made Barnett create the Recruit crossbow.